Optical fiber connector: Contact

 Modern connectors typically use a physical contact polish on the fiber and ferrule end.
 This is a slightly convex surface with the apex of the curve accurately centered on the fiber, so that when the connectors are mated the fiber cores come into direct contact with one another.
 Some manufacturers have several grades of polish quality, for example a regular FC connector may be designated FC/PC (for physical contact), while FC/SPC and FC/UPC may denote super and ultra polish qualities, respectively.
 Higher grades of polish give less insertion loss and lower back reflection.

 Many connectors are available with the fiber end face polished at an angle to prevent light that reflects from the interface from traveling back up the fiber.
 Because of the angle, the reflected light does not stay in the fiber core but instead leaks out into the cladding.
 Angle-polished connectors should only be mated to other angle-polished connectors.
-The APC angle is normally 8 degrees, however, SC/APC also exists as 9 degrees in some countries.
+The APC angle is normally 8 degrees; however, SC/APC also exists at 9 degrees in some countries.
 Mating to a non-angle polished connector causes very high insertion loss.
-Generally angle-polished connectors have higher insertion loss than good quality straight physical contact ones.
+Generally, angle-polished connectors have higher insertion loss than good-quality straight physical contact ones.
 "Ultra" quality connectors may achieve comparable back reflection to an angled connector when connected, but an angled connection maintains low back reflection even when the output end of the fiber is disconnected.

 Angle-polished connections are distinguished visibly by the use of a green strain relief boot, or a green connector body.
 The parts are typically identified by adding "/APC" (angled physical contact) to the name.
 For example, an angled FC connector may be designated FC/APC, or merely FCA.
 Non-angled versions may be denoted FC/PC or with specialized designations such as FC/UPC or FCU to denote an "ultra" quality polish on the fiber end face.
 Two different versions of FC/APC exist: FC/APC-N (NTT) and FC/APC-R (Reduced).
 An FC/APC-N connector key will not fit into a FC/APC-R adapter key slot.